mattermost/docs/source/developer/mobile-developer-setup.rst

     $ npm -g install react-native-cli

 4. We use GitHub to host the source code so we recommend that you install `Git <https://git-scm.com/>`_ to get the source code.
-Optionally, you can also contribute your changes back with `pull requests <https://help.github.com/articles/creating-a-pull-request/>`_.
+Optionally, you can also contribute by submitting `pull requests <https://help.github.com/articles/creating-a-pull-request/>`_.
    If you do not have git installed you can do so with Homebrew by opening a terminal and executing:

  .. code-block:: bash